pete-the-programmer/FCards/_chapters/ch10-io.md

 ### Extending our types
 > We can add new properties, methods, and functions to any types in __F#__ using the keyword `with`.
 We can also _override_ any built-in functions that are alreday defined on the type.

-So we can override how the value is converted into a string by overriding the `ToString()` method on our DU types.
+So we can override how the value is converted into a string by overriding the `ToString()` method on our DU types, and our `Game`.

 ```fsharp
 type CardNumber =